biocorecrg/RNAseq_course_2019/docs/functional_analysis.md

 ## Enrichment analysis based on gene selection

+Tools based on a user-selection of genes usually require 2 inputs:

-* Gene Universe: in our example: all genes present in our annotation.
+* Gene Universe: in our example: all genes used in our analysis (after filtering out low counts in our case).
 * List of genes selected from the universe: our selection of genes, give the criteria we previously used: **padj < 0.05**, **&#124;log2FoldChange&#124; >= 0.5**.

 ### GO / Panther tool